rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_shop_merc_mode      0     // How to handle Mercenary shop weapons.
 All modes include weapons specifically mapped to the Mercenary role.
 0 (Disable) - Do not allow additional weapons.
 1 (Union) - Allow weapons available to EITHER the Traitor or the Detective.
 2 (Intersect) - Allow weapons available to BOTH the Traitor and the Detective.
 3 (Detective) - Allow weapons available to the Detective.
-4 (Traitor) - Allow weapons available to the Traitor. ttt_shop_assassin_sync  0     // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_hypnotist_sync 0     // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_random_percent 50    // The percent chance that a weapon in the shop will be shown ttt_shop_random_tra_enabled 0 // Whether role shop randomization is enabled for Traitors ttt_shop_random_asn_enabled 0 // Whether role shop randomization is enabled for Assassins ttt_shop_random_hyp_enabled 0 // Whether role shop randomization is enabled for Hypnotists
+4 (Traitor) - Allow weapons available to the Traitor. ttt_shop_assassin_sync  0     // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_hypnotist_sync 0     // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_random_percent 50    // The percent chance that a weapon in the shop will be not be shown ttt_shop_random_tra_enabled 0 // Whether role shop randomization is enabled for Traitors ttt_shop_random_asn_enabled 0 // Whether role shop randomization is enabled for Assassins ttt_shop_random_hyp_enabled 0 // Whether role shop randomization is enabled for Hypnotists